 We also found a cute little place in Marathon, the Sunset Grille and Raw Bar which serves conchs with a delicious pickled ginger sauce.

 This popular delicacy is the one thing you should make sure to eat on your road trip to the Florida Keys.

-Almost every restaurant on the islands serves stone crabs with drawn butter or mustard sauce.
+Almost every restaurant on the Florida Keys serves stone crabs with drawn butter or mustard sauce.
 The best crabs are usually harvested from mid-October to mid-May.

 Florida spiny lobster

 The Spiny lobsters in the Florida Keys are sweet and tender.
 We enjoyed a delicious dish at A & B Lobster House in Key West.

 It was the Lobster Thermidor: medallions of lobster meat served in a sauce of thyme and sherry, with wild mushrooms.

 This is an historical recipe, super famous among those who have already been vacationing in Key West.
 It has made this restaurant famous since their opening in 1947!